igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 and, possibly, mirroring information back and forward on the round-trip connection.
 The techniques are especially valuable when applied to protocols that encrypt transport headers, since they enable loss and delay measurements by passive on-path network devices.
-Different techniques are considered within this document.
+This document considers different techniques that can be used separately, partly or all together depending on the case.

 --- middle